philippreston/docker-icinga2/README.md

 ## Image details

 * Based on centos:centos7 (similar to the Vagrant boxes)
-* Icinga 2 w/ DB IDO MySQL, Icinga Web 2, MariaDB, Apache2
+* Icinga 2 w/ DB IDO Postgres, Icinga Web 2, Postgres, Apache2
 * Icinga 2 API
 * Default installation/credentials.
 Use at your own risk.